kamalim/kamalim.github.com/_posts/2013-05-02-how-to-create-you-own-vagrant-base-boxes.md

 #### Linux (Ubuntu 12.10 64 bit) base box creation:

-  1.Create new machine in Virtual Box (<a href="https://www.virtualbox.org/wiki/Downloads">https://www.virtualbox.org/wiki/Downloads</a>)
+  1.Create new machine in Virtual Box.

   2.Keep the networking type as nat.